Pine Marten Trail Camera

 In areas showing strong evidence of our little furry friends we may put down tempting treats to attract and confirm a local presence.
-You can often tell from the type, rather than quantity, of food taken if Pinemarten have been on the feed.
+Often you can tell from the type food taken if Pine Martens have been on the feed.

-Pine Marten, even in the wild, are opportunists and will take a variety of foods including berries, cheese, jam and nuts.
+In the wild, Pine Martens are opportunists and will take a variety of foods including berries, cheese, jam and nuts.
 Unfortunately most of these foods will also be taken by a variety of small mammals and birds, but if you add eggs into the mix you have a helpful aid to confirm if Martes Martes has been on the feed.
-Pine Marten are one of the few creatures, in Scotland, that can carry an egg off leaving no trace of presence.
+They are one of the few creatures, in Scotland, that can carry an egg off leaving no trace of presence.
+Capturing this on a trail camera is great confirmation of their presence.
 Do however be aware that some Dogs also possess this skill.
+Additionally other wildlife will take eggs.
+For example Foxes and even crows.

 The pictures below from the trail cam show a young Pine Martens typically careful approach.